hieunugent/awspractitioner/README.md

     - Ability to destroy adn recreate an infrasruture on the cloudn on the fly
     - Automatred generation of DIagram for your  templates
     - declarative programing
+  - Don't reinvent teh wheel
+    - Leverage existing temoplates on the web
+    - leverage the Documentation
+  -